puvie2005/PuvananBlogsite/docs/embedded.md

 ![](images/arduino14.gif)
 * Essentially we are using the same logic as the previous one.
 * I have used pins 10, 8 and 9 for 3 different coloured LEDs to simulate a simple traffic light system.
-* Instead of 2 digitalWrite to turn off and on the 1 led, we will be need 6 of it to control 3 LEDS.
+* Instead of 2 digitalWrite to turn off and on the 1 led, we will be needing 6 of it to control 3 LEDS.
 * Just add in another 4 more digitalWrite with logic "HIGH" and "LOW" along with any delay timings you like!
 * Take a look at mine :)